kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **The first is the ongoing shift to online commerce, and** the second is the **shift in consumer demand towards products and away from services.** These shifts provided a boost to Facebook's advertising business in the second half of 2020, and if some of those trends reverse, it might drag the revenue growth in 2021.

 On top of that, 2021 will bring another negative event that will push revenue growth down.
-I refer to theprivacy changes in  **iOS 14.5** and **"evolving regulatory landscape"** as Facebook nicely calls its antitrust and content moderation issues.
+I refer to the privacy changes in  **iOS 14.5** and the **"evolving regulatory landscape,"** as Facebook nicely calls its antitrust and content moderation issues.

 The level of detail that Facebook offers about its revenue in its financial statements is relatively low.
 Facebook does not break down how much revenue is coming from Instagram, Facebook, or WhatsApp.
 The only segment split that the company offers is split into advertising revenue and fees.
 That does not give a lot of clarity, as you can see, or more precisely not see, from the chart below.